Skip to main content

 metadata:

-name: run-autotests-java-variables
+name: run-autotests-gradle-variables

 labels: